 Today, we bring you our ultimate guide on how to wash jeans!
 We’ll answer commonly asked questions and share our best tips for keeping your jeans looking clean and good as new.

-- Use a gentle or delicate washing cycle with cool water.
+- Use a gentle or delicate washing cycle with cool water and a mild detergent.

 Are You Supposed to Wash Jeans?